Siege of Haddington: August 1548

 In August 1548 the Scots and French made a base at Clerkington, defended by ditches 14 feet across.
 Shrewsbury arrived on 23 August with an army close in size to the English army at Pinkie.
-He camped for a few days Spittal Hill near Aberlady.
+He camped for a few days at Spittal Hill near Aberlady.
 The French and Scots abandoned their siege of Haddington and retired to Edinburgh and Leith.
 Edward VI was told that some of the departing besiegers had spoken to Captain Tiberio.
 They had pointed out the inadequacies of the fortifications and said all honour was due to the defenders and none to themselves.
 Edward also recorded a subsequent large but unsuccessful night raid against Haddington.

 October and November 1548

 The French troops in Edinburgh started a fight in Edinburgh in October 1548 over a culverin sent for repair and several Scots were killed on the Royal Mile.
 D'Essé organised a night raid on Haddington to increase their popularity among their potential Scottish supporters.
 The raid was repulsed after the English watch shouted, "Bows and Bills", which according to John Knox was the usual alarm of the time.
 While the French were away from Edinburgh the townsfolk killed some of their wounded.
 On 1 November 1548, Wilford wrote to Somerset describing the state of Haddington, with a garrison stricken by plague:"The state of this town pities me both to see and to write it; but I hope for relief.
 Many are sick and a great number dead, most of the plague.
 On my faith there are not here this day of horse, foot, and Italians, 1000 able to go to the walls, and more like to be sick, than the sick to mend, who watch the walls every 5th night, yet the walls are un-manned."